EverWoody Header

 Maintenance and Lifecycle Analysis

-• Refinishing: Hardwoods can be sanded and resealed multiple times, extending their life indefinitely.
+• Refinishing: Dense hardwoods can be restored multiple times, extending usable life.

 Wood CategoryInitial Cost10-Year Maintenance CostTotal Value Ranking